'RHOC' Tamra and Shannon Are Not Apologizing To Jim Bellino

 — Anna Olvera Wells (@drkirishbeauty) June 29, 2018

-And it sounds like Jim Bellino is no fan of Beador or Judge as according to TMZ as he has suggested the women are “morally bankrupt” gossips.
-But the ladies are pushing back, suggesting that there is a reason that the Bellino divorce is so amicable because it’s a farce.
+And it sounds like Jim Bellino is no fan of Beador or Judge as, according to TMZ, he has suggested the women are “morally bankrupt” gossips.
+But the ladies are pushing back, suggesting that there is a reason that the Bellino divorce is so amicable — because it’s a farce.
 Judge says that Jim is divorcing Alexis for “fake and for legal reasons” related to his business.

 Bellino has a list of demands from Judge and Beador, and it starts with the demand that they stop lying, and publish full retractions of their claims.
 If they don’t he’s planning to sue.